boristsr/gdcorner-website/_posts/jenkins-home-lab/2020-02-21-JenkinsHomeLab-P4-LinuxDockerAgents.md

 - **Labels:** This is the same as normal agent templates, so add a label that will allow us to target builds against this template.
 In my case that’s “docker-jenkins-linux"
 - **Enabled:** By default new images are disabled, so make sure to check this box.
 - **Name:** friendly name for your reference
-- **Docker Image:** a reference to the docker image.
+- **Docker Image:** a reference to the Docker image.
 If using DockerHub then a short reference is enough, however you can use full URLs if hosting elsewhere like GitHub.
 - **Remote File System Root:** /home/jenkins - this is where jobs will store their data while performing the job
 - **Connect Method:** Connect with SSH
 > <span class="badge badge-warning">Note</span> If you don’t have a key set already generated, generate one and add it to jenkins as described in the [Linux Agent article here](/2019/12/27/JenkinsHomeLab-P2-LinuxAgents.html#generate-an-ssh-key).
 Make sure to copy the public key as we’ll use it shortly.